jacobcalvert/lukos/design/100-kernel-functions.md

 ### Virtual Memory Management (VMM)
 The kernel will provide the capability to map/unmap virtual memory to support processes and other services in userland.
 See the [Virtual Memory](110-virtual-memory.md.html) section.

-### Inter-Process Communication (IPC)
+### Inter-Process Communication Management(IPCM)
 The kernel will provide the capability to communicate between processes in different virtual memory address spaces.
 See the [IPC Model](130-ipc-model.md.html) section.

-### Interrupt Management (IM)
+### Interrupt Management (INTM)
 The kernel will provide the capability to register for, receive, acknowledge, and deliver interrupts to processes.
+See the [Interrupt Management](140-interrupt-management.md.html) section.